ajbeach2/sqsworker/README.md

 ## Concurrency

-Handler function will be called concurrently by multiple workers depending on the configuration, and it is best to ensure that handler functions can called concurrently.
+Handler function will be called concurrently by multiple workers depending on the configuration, and it is best to ensure that handler functions can be executed concurrently if they are closures.

 ## Performance